 When these feelings start to plague me, I often feel like I need to change my way of thinking.
-So I try and look at the things that I am doing—the ones that fill my time—in a pleasurable light instead of a stressful one.
+So I try and look at the things that I am doing—the ones that fill my time—in a pleasurable light instead of a stressful one, and the products as hemp buds could be really helpful to make you relax and feel better.
 I am so involved in Active Minds because I love it.
 I make friends through that organization.
 I bond, I get to tell my story of my experience with mental illness, I organize and help put on powerful events that really affect some people.
 I don’t have to.
 And I don’t have to put so much time into my papers and school work.
 I am already accepted into grad schools—I could just slack off and get all Cs and be fine, right?
 But I’m CHOOSING to put time into my work, into my organizations.
 Because I’m gaining something meaningful from those aspects of my life.
 I’m gaining pride and perspective.
 Happiness with who I am as a person and what I’m doing in this world.

 I don’t know if I’ll ever have time to do everything I want to in a given day.
 Probably not.
 But there will always be hidden moments where I can listen to music or play a game with my friends.
 And maybe those little instances of surprise relaxation will be enough to pull me through, because I care so much about the things that I “have” to do.